 Lewes District Council, as the Housing Authority, will hold 100% of the nomination rights to the affordable homes when they are built, thus ensuring who are registered as “in need” will be housed.
 They will have the benefit of a local lettings agreement that will ensure people local to Lewes are given priority for the affordable homes.

 In addition to the 165 affordable homes, 38 units of the open market housing will also be offered as a priority for those buyers either working or living locally for a fixed period.

 We are absolutely committed to optimising the affordability of the 40% affordable housing possible within the North Street Quarter scheme.
-Working together, Santon North Street and Lewes District Council, which is also the local housing authority, will make the most of any Government funding available at the time of delivering construction to ensure that the housing is as affordable as it is possible to make it.
+Working together, North Street Quarter Ltd and Lewes District Council, which is also the local housing authority, will make the most of any Government funding available at the time of delivering construction to ensure that the housing is as affordable as it is possible to make it.

 Locally we have heard that “affordable housing will be at 80% of value” we have never stated that we are more determined and will strive to do better that the stated government target of 80% of value as mentioned in the National Planning Policy Framework but can only do this by working in cooperative partnerships.

 It is simply not possible to claim or establish precise costs for the homes now because Government funding options for affordable housing change continuously and so does the housing market.
 The key will be selecting a Registered Social Provider who can offer best value and quality of management to ensure that funding and management costs do not push the rents up.
 We will transfer the completed homes to the registered social provider for the construction price, rather than the market value.
 Depending on final costs this is normally around 50% of the market value.